robocorp/robotframework-output-stream/README.md

 * Ability to control how much space the logs can take.
 * Ability to stream the log during the run
 * Match the original data content, so it is possible to create the existing logs from the new data format.
+* Solution needs to work without changes to the robot code itself.

 ## What